 Our professional staff will professionally fold and package your garments and will hang items you request on hangers.

 We offer 12 to 24-hour turnaround time on most wash and fold service projects.

 Stain Removal Tips

 First, a few rules: No matter how much you feel like doing it, do not rub a stain.
 Instead, pat it gently.
 Rubbing will push the stain further into the fabric.
 Patting will absorb at least some of the stain into the rag or napkin you are patting it with.
 Rubbing damp silk, for example, will damage the material.
 Are you thinking of applying water or clear soda water?
 Either one will usually dilute a stain and make it easier to remove later.

 If you have a surface stain (like spaghetti sauce), place the garment stain down on a towel or rag and pat the stain removal liquid (i.e., water or liquid detergent) from the backside so as to move the stain on to the towel.
 If you pat from the stained side, you will push the stain further into the fabric.
-Some stains (such as coffee with cream and sugar) may have many different components all taking a different stain removal process, so be patient.
+Some stains (such as coffee with cream and sugar) may have many different components, all taking a different stain removal process, so be patient.
 Never machine dry a garment before removing the stains.
 They will be permanently set.
-The older the stain, the more difficult to it is to remove.
+The older the stain, the more difficult to it is to remove it.
 Don't procrastinate—start the stain removal process as soon as possible.
 Oily stains must be removed at once, as they will yellow with age.

 Beverages (Coffee, Tea, Soft Drinks, Wine, Alcoholic Drinks, or Fruit Juice)